longtermrisk/marltoolbox/README.md

 # TODO / Wishlist
 - Improvements:
-    - Add more unit tests
+    - Add unit tests for the algorithms
+    - Refactor the algorithm to make them more readable
     - Use the logger everywhere
     - Add and improve docstrings
-    - Check performance of coin game with and without reporting the additional info
     - Set good hyper-parameters in the custom examples
     - Report all results directly in Weights&Biases (saving download time from VM)
 - Add new algorithms: